Heel That Pain – Plantar Fasciitis

 What causes it?

-There are many possible causes of Plantar faciitis, including tightness in the calf muscles increasing tensile strain on the plantar fascia, high BMI, and a history of previous injury.
+There are many possible causes of Plantar faciitis, including tightness in the calf muscles increasing tensile strain on the plantar fascia, high BMI, excessive foot pronation and a history of previous injury.
 These are just a few causes but any sporting activity that causes excessive loading strain on the fascia beyond what it can tolerate can aggravate the condition.

 What can I do?